 These invoice templates are used when you want to keep information included in the invoice to a bare minimum.
 Basic invoice templates are a great way to bill clients fast.

-Online Invoice Template
+Sample Invoice Template

 Used extensively by those always on the go or switching between computers, online invoice templates are a great way to take advantage of cloud storing solutions.